SHENYue0324/SHENYue0324.github.io/index.md

 As a research assistant at UM, I delved into the <font color='DarkViolet'>biodiversity section of CSR</font>, further expanding my understanding of accounting research and leading me to consider naturalistic insights.
 At PKU, I collaborated on a project <font color='DarkViolet'>investigating the potential role of urbanization in carbon emissions in China</font> by employing the Spatial Durbin model.

 My research interests mainly focus on <font color='DarkViolet'>CSR and ESG</font>.
 Previously, as a research assistant, I skimmed over 1,000 ESG reports from Hong Kong-listed companies and noticed that many lacked substantive content.
-This led me to ponder whether our ESG disclosures genuinely aid in sustainable development for our planet and humanity.
+This led me to ponder whether our ESG disclosures genuinely aid in sustainable development for our society, humanity, and the planet.
 Therefore, I developed a strong interest in researching CSR and ESG, while <font color='DarkViolet'>I am willing to explore other accounting issues</font>.
 Specifically, I intend to research on:

 - Analyzing greenwashing issues, including the factors influencing greenwashing and the ability of investors to recognize greenwashing.
 - Studying the market effectiveness of ESG disclosures, i.e., whether investors react to these disclosures.